eu-digital-identity-wallet/eudi-lib-jvm-openid4vci-kt/README.md

   - `IssuerMetadataPolicy.RequireSigned`: require the presence of signed metadata and use only values from signed metadata
   - `IssuerMetadataPolicy.PreferSigned`: presence of signed metadata is optional, if present values from signed metadata take precedence
   - `IssuerMetadataPolicy.IgnoreSigned`: signed metadata are ignored
+- supportedReuseMethods: A set of `ReuseMethod`s supported by the wallet for credential reuse.
+Defaults to `emptySet()`.

 Trust between the Wallet and the Signer of the signed metadata advertised by the Credential Issuer is established using one of the following ways:
 - `IssuerTrust.ByPublicKey`: trusting the public key used to sign the metadata